Last updated on June 16th, 2021 at 02:37 pm

 Introduction to debt contagion

-Martini and Bosch have identified a phenomenon they call debt contagion [Martini 2015], whereby creating new system elements in forms compatible with elements already identified as debt causes debt propagation.
+Martini and Bosch have identified a phenomenon they call debt contagion [Martini 2015].
+Because of debt contagion, creating new system elements in forms compatible with elements already identified as debt causes debt propagation.
 This practice helps us maintain some degree of uniformity in the asset, recognizing that in doing so we’re increasing the MPrin of a given class of technical debt.
 These future expansions of MPrin can be difficult to predict at the time we first incur the debt, or at any time.

 However, some forms of technical debt are far less discriminating with respect to the kinds of technical debt they spawn.
 Debt with this property tends to be associated with the processes used to develop or maintain technological assets.
 In “A policymaker’s definition of technical debt,” we cite Pugh’s example of acceptance test debt as a form of technical debt [Pugh 2010].

-Our final example illustrates how interfaces — which, ironically, were conceived to insulate one portion of an asset from others — can act so as to propagate technical debt.
-This example could apply to either hardware or software.
-Given a system S composed of several modules, suppose that module M of S provides services of some kind to several other modules of S. M does contain some technical debt, of a form whose retirement would simplify M’s interface.
+Our final example illustrates how hardware and software interfaces can propagate technical debt.
+This is ironic, because interfaces were conceived to insulate one portion of an asset from others.
+Given a system S composed of modules, suppose that module M of S provides services other modules of S. M does contain technical debt, of a form whose retirement would simplify M’s interface.
 Because that change would require changes to the modules that use M’s services, we decide to defer retiring M’s debt.
 Meanwhile, other projects are introducing new modules into S, and, of course, they must use M’s existing interface.
 The MPrin of the technical debt associated with M’s interface thus expands.

-Unless we provide an alternate version of M (call it M’) or an alternate interface to M, this process of MPrin expansion can repeat whenever new modules appear in S. But even if we do provide M’ or an alternate interface to M, engineers must consciously refrain from using the older approaches.
-Some will refrain, but some might not.
+Unless we provide an alternate version of M (call it M’) or an alternate interface to M, MPrin expansion can repeat whenever new modules appear in S. But even if we do provide alternatives, engineers must consciously adopt them.
+Although some will, others might not.
 Some are under severe schedule pressure.
 Some cannot or will not learn the new approaches.
 And some receive direct orders not to use the new approaches.
 The MPrin associated with M can thus continue to expand, albeit perhaps at a reduced rate.

 Technical debt, left in place, can grow and spawn new forms of technical debt.
 Make technical debt retirement a priority.